 The dismissal letter or order dismissing the petition should set forth the basis for the action, including the reasons that the unfair labor practice findings would affect further processing of the petition.
 The specific connection between the conduct alleged as unfair labor practices and the petition should be clearly articulated.
 If more than one basis for dismissal is arguably present, all such bases ordinarily should be stated.
 For example, conduct, such as direct dealing, which the investigation revealed was causally related to the employee disaffection upon which the petition was based, may also be conduct the remedy for which-bargaining-precludes a question concerning representation; the petition should be dismissed for both reasons.
 The parties should be informed of the right to obtain review by filing a request for such with the Board.
 Sec.
 102.71, Rules and Regulations.
-Where there is provision for reinstatement of the dismissed petition on application of the petition should so advise the petitioner.
+Where there is provision for reinstatement of the dismissed petition on application of the petitioner after final disposition of the unfair labor practice case, the dismissal letter or order dismissing the petition should so advise the petitioner.
 A petition is subject to reinstatement only if the allegations in the unfair labor practice case, which caused the petition to be dismissed, are ultimately found to be without merit.
 An application for reinstatement under any other circumstances should be denied.